-This article is an edited transcript of Pilots of the Caribbean with Peter Devitt on Dan Snow’s History Hit, first broadcast 24 June 2018.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of Pilots of the Caribbean with Peter Devitt available on History Hit TV.

 In 1939 the so-called colour bar that prevented black people from serving in the British forces was formally lifted, largely because the Second World War meant that the Army, Navy and Air Force needed to recruit as many men as possible.

 The lifting of the bar didn’t necessarily mean it was easy for would-be West Indian recruits to get in however.